wardjallen/onug2025-design-workshop/docs/index.md

-# ONUG : WSB2 - Lab Guide
+# ONUG 2025 - Design-Driven Automation - Lab Guide

 [Connect to your dev machine](./_connect_to_your_dev_machine.md)